751.1 Preliminary Design

-The Preliminary Design of a structure begins with the district submitting a Bridge Survey and Preliminary Geotechnical Report indicating their need for a structure, and ends with the completion of the Design Layout or TS&L submittal (type, size and location).
+The Preliminary Design of a structure begins with the district submitting a Bridge Survey indicating their need for a structure, and ends with the completion of the Substructure Layout or TS&L submittal (type, size and location).
 This article is intended to be a guide for those individuals assigned the task of performing the Preliminary Design or “laying out” of a structure.

 The types of structures can be broken into five categories:

 - 5.)
-Rehabilitation or Overlay of Existing Structure
+Rehabilitation or Modification of Existing Structure

 In addition to the following information, the Preliminary Design shall consider hydraulic issues where applicable.

 The Preliminary Design process starts with the receipt of the Bridge Survey.
-The Structural Resource Manager records the receipt date in his file and then passes the Bridge Survey on to the Bridge Survey Processor.
 The following is a list of steps that are taken by the Bridge Survey Processor.

 Assign a Bridge Number to the Structure

-Enter the Bridge No., survey received date and feature crossed in the Bloodhound 2000 database – Access
+Enter the Bridge Number, survey received date and feature crossed in the Bloodhound database.

 Create Job Folders

 Check to see if a Correspondence File has been created.
-If the Correspondence File has been created, record the Bridge No. and make a Design Layout File for each structure received.
-If the Correspondence File has not been created, make a Correspondence File, an outer folder and a Design Layout File for each structure received.
+If the Correspondence File has been created, record the Bridge Number(s) in Bloodhound and make a Preliminary Design File for each structure received.
+If the Correspondence File has not been created, make a Correspondence File, an outer folder and a Preliminary Design File for each structure received.
 Here is the information for each type of folder/file:

 |Folder Type||Required Information on Folder|